South Jutlandic: History

-An interesting variety of South Jutlandic was spoken until the 1940s in an area west of the town of Schleswig, 40 km south of the present border.
+A variety of South Jutlandic was spoken until the 1940s in an area west of the town of Schleswig, 40 km south of the present border.
 Called Fjoldedansk after the village Fjolde (German: Viöl) or sydslesvigsk (southern Schleswigian), the dialect had many archaic features otherwise lost in Danish, such as verbs fully inflected in person and number.
 The village was isolated between surrounding moorland, creating a language island, similar to the case of the Saterland Frisian language.

 Place names

 Place names in South Slesvig are of almost exclusively Danish origin, except in North Frisia and the southernmost area.
 Typical Scandinavian endings include -by, -bøl, -trup, -lund, -ved, -toft (in German form: -by, -büll, -trup, -lund, -witt, -toft).
 In some cases the South Jutlandic form has been eradicated from the Standard Danish variety of the name, but is still visible in the Germanised version:

 In many other cases the Germanised versions are out of etymological context.
 Examples include the Danish ending -næs (peninsula) being replaced by -nitz, an unrelated Slavic ending which is common in eastern Germany.
 Such arbitrary translations were often made by the central Prussian government after the whole of Slesvig was ceded to Prussia after the war of 1864.

 The South Jutlandic name of the town of Schleswig (Slesvig), from which the region derives its name, was Sljasvig with the stress on the second syllable.